juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 Jean followed Josie's extended finger and saw her Teacher seated in a meditative state in a cross-legged pose.
 "Is Teacher having a breakthrough?"

-"It is progressing in a steady by unwavering pace.
-Teacher Larks appears close to breaking into the External Stage, and at this rate it will eventually be achieved," Josie corrected.
-"And I believe that it isn't just Teacher Larks' cultivation, but also his spirituality that is undergoing a breakthrough.
+"It is progressing at a steady but unwavering pace.
+Teacher Larks appears close to breaking into the External Stage, and at this rate, it will eventually be achieved," Josie corrected.
+"And I believe that it isn't just Teacher Larks' cultivation, but also his spirituality that is undergoing a form of breakthrough.
 This slave believes that it is risky to interrupt during this process."

 Jean pursed her lips and nodded contemplatively.
 "Nonetheless, everyone else must evacuate."